ATYP Test Preview Seminar

 Dr. Kelly Schultz, ATYP Director and instructor, has been a member of the mathematics/computer science faculty at both Western Michigan University and Kalamazoo College.
 She has taught all levels of ATYP math from algebra through AP Calculus, and is the creator of its AP Computer Science course.
 Her sons have also participated in ATYP.
 Through these experiences, she has learned how talented students think about math concepts, and how to introduce ideas in ways that work for them.
 She has received Kalamazoo County's Excellence in Education "Significant Educator Award" from ATYP graduates, and is the recipient of teaching awards from WMU, as well.

 Nan Janecke has worked as the Program Coordinator for ATYP since 2009.
-She holds a degree in English from the University of Michigan, and is currently working towards her Masters in School Counseling at WMU.
+She holds a degree in English from the University of Michigan, and a Masters in School Counseling from WMU.
 Nan substitute teaches for numerous ATYP English classes and works with both the College Board and ACT as part of her duties as Coordinator.
 As co-founder and President of Partners in Learning for Unlimited Success (PLUS of Southwest Michigan), she gives and attends many presentations on both gifted education and middle school students.
 All three of her children participated in the Talent Search, and two were ATYP students—she has lived the challenges that these students face.